COMBINE-lab/alevin-fry-paper-scripts/README.md

 samples/velocity_mouse_pancreas_rl151
 ```

 To generate the simulated dataset used in the manuscript, please follow the instructions available in the [STARsolo manuscript repository](https://github.com/dobinlab/STARsoloManuscript) for simulating the data with realisitic intronic and intergenic fragment distributions (but without gene-level multimapping).
-Then place both the biological and technical reads in a directory named `samples/pbmc_5k_sims_human_CR_3.0.0_MultiGeneNo_rl91`.
+Then, place both the technical (`_R1_.fq.gz`) and biological (`_R2_.fq.gz`) reads in a directory named `samples/pbmc_5k_sims_human_CR_3.0.0_MultiGeneNo_rl91`.

 ### Running the Nextflow pipeline